RijanBhattarai/ecommerce-db-postgresql/README.md

 ---

-*This project was built as part of a portfolio to demonstrate database engineering skills for professional and academic purposes.*
+*This project was built as part of a portfolio to demonstrate database engineering skills for academic purposes.*